Consolidated Edison: Steam

 Con Edison produces 30 billion pounds of steam each year through its seven power plants which boil water to 1000 F before distributing it to hundreds of buildings in the New York City steam system, which is the biggest district steam system in the world.
 Steam traveling through the system is used to heat and cool some of New York's most famous addresses, including the United Nations complex, the Empire State Building, and the Metropolitan Museum of Art.

+Metering

+The Smart Meter Project was awarded to Aclara Smart Grid Solutions (electric) and the majority of the rollout was completed in 2022 with several thousand meters still needing to be changed in 2023 due to customer access issues.
+ConEd utilized Aclara's metering products for field installation.
+Over five million electric and gas meters were replaced in this project.
+Lime green-colored seals were used on electric meters to indicate that the meter was changed by a contractor.

 Programs and resources

 ConEd offers a variety of programs and resources for its customers and stakeholders, organized in such categories as, "For Renters", "For Residential Owners", "For Small & Medium Businesses", "For Commercial & Industrial", "Business Partners", "Investors", "Community Affairs", and "Municipalities".
 Examples of such resources include: